 Students are cautioned to review carefully their program progress with the College counselors and the departmental chairman of the particular program in which they are studying.
-Departures from prescribed curricula must be approved by the departmental chairman and may lead to an extension of time required to complete prescribed requirements.
+Departures from prescribed curricula must be approved by the departmental chairperson and the Vice President for Occupational Programs and may lead to an extension of time required to complete prescribed requirements.